AppsFlyerSDK/appsflyer-react-native-plugin/Docs/DeepLink.md

 * Requires AppsFlyer Android SDK V6.1.3 or later.
 * Does not support SRN campaigns.
 * Does not provide af_dp in the API response.
 * onAppOpenAttribution will not be called.
-All code should migrate to `OnDeepLinkReceived`.
+All code should migrate to `onDeepLink`.

 Implementation: